xlladdins/xll/docs/Excel4MacrosE-G.md

   - > If shift\_num is omitted and a vertical range is selected,
     > EDIT.DELETE shifts cells left.

->
+> &nbsp;

 **Related Function**

-CLEAR   Clears specified information from the selected cells or chart
+CLEAR&nbsp;&nbsp;&nbsp;Clears specified information from the selected cells or chart

 Return to [top](#E)